fiugd/beta/.NOTES/closeYourMindGame.md

 - add your own topics!

 ##### ROLES:
-- certain players can veto discussion (and end the game) or require a topic to open | remain open:
+- certain players can veto discussion (and end the game) or force a topic open:
-	- product manager, product owner
+	- product manager, product owner, customer
-	- dev lead (maybe)
+	- dev lead
 	- architect
 	- manager
-- other players can assume these roles which sometimes have the same effect
+- other players can assume these roles which sometimes have the same effect:
 	- comedian
 	- pervert
 	- criminal